ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ## Section: I Introduction
 **Introduction to Apache Hive**

 Apache Hive is a robust data warehousing solution built atop the Apache Hadoop ecosystem, originally developed by Facebook (2008).
 Hive facilitates easy querying, data summarization, and analysis of vast datasets distributed across a Hadoop Distributed File System.
-HiveQL syntactically is similar to SQL allowing SQL-knowledgeable users to transition into big data roles.
-HiveQL converts the queries into MapReduce jobs, making it ideal for querying data in distributed environment.
+HiveQL syntactically is like SQL allowing SQL-knowledgeable users to transition into big data roles.
+HiveQL converts the queries into MapReduce jobs, making it ideal for querying data in a distributed environment.

 **Overview of Apache Hive**